Tim-Jackins/git-lessons/README.md

 * [Open an issue](https://github.com/chssigma/gitlessons/issues/new), there is no issue template so please police yourself.
 * Pull Requests are accepted.

-This repo is for educating students so please abide by the [code of conduct](.github/CODE_OF_CONDUCT.md).
+This repo is for mainly for Charlottesville High School students so remember the Charlottesville City School's [Code of Student Conduct](http://charlottesvilleschools.org/conduct).

 ## License

-GPLv3 © CHS Sigma
+GPLv3 © Charlottesville High School Sigma